 The DoJ has not released the entire trove of documents, which it admitted in January was thought to be 6 million more pages of documents, flight logs, police reports, and photographs.
 Then, in February of 2026, then Attorney General Pat Bondi said all the documents had been released.

-A search of the DoJ database of the name “Trump” returned 5363 pages of entries with the name appearing in multiple documents per dataset.
-A search of the names “Maxwell” returned 23,565 results with the name “G Maxwell” appearing in multiple documents per dataset.
-The names many other well-known persons in government and celebrities also appear in the released files.
-Ghislaine Maxwell is the only key person convicted and sentenced for having a role in this case.
+A search of the DoJ database returned 5363 pages of entries with the name “Trump” appearing in multiple documents per dataset.
+A search of the name “Maxwell” returned 23,565 results with the name “G Maxwell” appearing in multiple documents per dataset.
+The names of many other well-known persons in government positions and of celebrities also appear in the released files.
+Ghislaine Maxwell is the only key person convicted and sentenced in the U.S. for having a role in this case.
 None of the other persons named in the files have been indicted or have been convicted of any crimes related to their association with Epstein or Maxwell.

 Some of the files contain spreadsheets of financial transactions between Maxwell and Epstein showing transfers of hundreds of millions of dollars.
 Many of the financial details are partially redacted.
 Others contain photographs which have been previously published with victims’ faces blacked out.